fl3pp/eORM/readme.md

 The function will ask you for the eORM password and will automaticly generate all table classes in the desired folder.

+You can also pass a SQL script as parameter.
+This is not recommended because it will skip the password check, you'll have to pass the script everytime executing the installation process, the script will always override the existing databases, there is no HTML output to check the status of the operations and the function won't check each operations success.

 ## manage table objects
 lets assume you generated a database using following script
 ``` SQL